jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-01.md

 the revenues from sales in missionary areas and from the Universal Charge to be collected from all electricity End-users as determined by the ERC.
-(b) Consistent with Section 34(d) of the Act, the NPC shall manage under existing arrangements, an environmental charge equivalent to P0.0025 per kilowatt-hour (kWh) sales, intended solely for the rehabilitation and management of watersheds nationwide.
+(b) Consistent with Section 34(d) of the Act, the NAPOCOR shall manage under existing arrangements, an environmental charge equivalent to P0.0025 per kilowatt-hour (kWh) sales, intended solely for the rehabilitation and management of watersheds nationwide.
-(c) Pursuant to Section 47(f) of the Act, NPC shall continue to operate Agus and Pulangui complexes, which shall be owned by PSALM.
+(c) Pursuant to Section 47(f) of the Act, NAPOCOR shall continue to operate Agus and Pulangui complexes, which shall be owned by PSALM.
-(d) Pursuant to Section 47(j) of the Act, NPC/PSALM may continue to generate and sell electricity only from the undisposed generating assets and IPP contracts of PSALM.
-NPC/PSALM shall not incur any new obligations to purchase power through bilateral contracts with Generation Companies or other Suppliers.
+(d) Pursuant to Section 47(j) of the Act, NAPOCOR/PSALM may continue to generate and sell electricity only from the undisposed generating assets and IPP contracts of PSALM.
+NAPOCOR/PSALM shall not incur any new obligations to purchase power through bilateral contracts with Generation Companies or other Suppliers.
 Section 3.
 Responsibilities of the NEA.